 Lasting solutions to hunger come from effective strategies that fit the community.

-This community diagnosis provides crucial information about the level of food insecurity, available resources, regional, social, geographical and economical characteristics – and, most important, the main challenges the community confronts in attempting to achieve healthy and sustainable livelihoods.
+The community diagnostic provides crucial information about the level of food insecurity, available resources, regional, social, geographical and economical characteristics – and, most importantly, the main challenges achieving healthy and sustainable livelihoods.
 This diagnostic is the project roadmap allowing us and our partners to develop a timeline, benchmarks and outcomes that will keep the work on track.

 Plugging in Partners to Implement Food Security Strategies

-Once strategies have been identified, we help the community connect with regional and local organizations that have reliable track records implementing successful food security or agricultural diversification programs.
+Once the key strategies have been identified, we help the community connect with local and regional organizations that have reliable track records implementing food security or agricultural diversification programs.
 To be successful, their mission and approach must be aligned with our own, as well as the community’s goals.

 Monitoring & Evaluation

 A community-appropriate M&E system is essential to the success of food security projects.
 First, it keeps coffee-growing organizations accountable to stakeholders, like families in the community who benefit from the project, as well as donors.
 Second, a strong M&E system helps projects stay on course by providing valuable information that allows our partners to identify what’s working, with the ability to make adjustments to projects to improve results.

 As coffee-growing communities develop the capacity to implement and manage projects successfully, they can then build on these successes by exploring additional ways to strengthen food security and livelihoods.
 Once a project is complete, we continue to work with our community partners in an advisory capacity, as they build on the foundation of success they have established.